privau/searxng/README.md

 * ```docker run -i --restart unless-stopped -p 8080:8080 vojkovic/searxng:production```

-* After that just visit http://127.0.0.1:8080 in your browser and stop the server with ctrl-c.
+* After that, just visit http://127.0.0.1:8080 in your browser and stop the server with ctrl-c.

 ### Development

 * Clone this repo: ```git clone https://github.com/vojkovic/searxng.git```

-* After making your changes in `src/less` make sure to update `src/css` by running `update.sh` (python, npm and make needed)
+* After making your changes in `src/less` make sure to update `src/css` by running `update.sh` (python, npm and make needed).

-* You can build the docker container locally by running (check out base branch for the alpine base with the needed python packages): ```docker build --pull -f ./Dockerfile -t searxng-dev:latest .```
+* You can build the docker container locally by running (check out the base branch for the alpine base with the needed python packages): ```docker build --pull -f ./Dockerfile -t searxng-dev:latest .```

 * Debug the local container with: ```docker run -it --rm -p 8080:8080 searxng-dev:latest```